-In SketchUp, the Outliner enables you to view a model’s groups and componentsgroups, components, and section planes as a hierarchical tree.
-With the Outliner, you can
+In SketchUp, the Outliner enables you to view a model's objects (groups, components, and section planes) as a hierarchical tree.
+With the Outliner, you can:

 - Navigate large models.

 - Find a component instance or section plane.

 To open the Outliner, as shown in the following figure, select Window > Outliner from the menu bar.
 Your model's name appears at the top of the hierarchy.
 In this example, the model is named Two story house and within the House group, it contains three objects named First floor, Second floor, and Roof.
 (The Roof object is hidden.)
 You also see a section plane called Plan view, although the section plane isn't visible and the section cut isn't active.

 When an object contains nested elements, the Outliner's navigation tree displays a triangle arrow next to the object's name.

 You can explore the hierarchy of your model in the following ways:

 - To see what's nested in a object, click the triangle next to its name the right-pointing triangle turns downward.
 After you display nested elements, you can then click the downward triangle to close that branch of the hierarchy.